joelalgee/bikeshare/README.md

 washington.csv

 ### Credits
-The project, parts of the code, and the data, were supplied by Udacity.
+The project, parts of the code, and the data, were supplied by Udacity (udacity.com) .